-New York state's seven-day average COVID positivity rate is 1.39%, the lowest it’s been since July 20, 2021, Gov. Kathy Hochul announced Saturday.
+New York state's seven-day average COVID positivity rate has been under 1.5% for five straight days, Gov. Kathy Hochul announced Sunday.

-According to the latest numbers released by the governor's office, the state's daily positivity rate has been under 2% for more than two straight weeks.
+According to the latest numbers released by the governor's office, the state's daily positivity rate is 1.53% and has been under 2% for more than two straight weeks.

 The number of COVID-19 patients hospitalized in the state dropped by 113 over the past day to 1,052.
 Of those, 453 were admitted due to COVID-19 or complications of COVID-19.

 "The weather is warmer, and the days are longer, but now is not the time to let our guard down in the fight against this virus," Hochul said in a statement.
 "Parents - the vaccine is free, easy to get, and most importantly, approved by doctors.
 Talk to your pediatrician today and make a plan to get your child the shot and keep them safe and healthy."